symanteve/2019-spring-gt/README.md

 Usually, the graph has some imbalanced nodes, otherwise the step can be skipped.

+### Find additional paths

+With the second step result, the imbalanced nodes are collected.

+Now, the nodes have to be paired.
+One positive degree node pairs with one negative node.

+Then, we add an additional path to the paired node.

-For example, we have two nodes a and b with degree 1, and two nodes c and d with degree -1.
+For example, we have two nodes with degree 1, a and b, and two nodes with degree -1 c and d.

-The imbalanced nodes can be paired, a node with degree 1 pairs with a node with degree -1.
+A node with degree 1 has to pair with a node with degree -1.

 In the example, there are two possible combinations, which is :

-1. a with c and b with d
+1. a with c and b with d, called pair 1

-2. a with d and b with c
+2. a with d and b with c, called pait 2

 The more imbalanced nodes in a graph, the more combinations are needs to find.

 The practical method is to use permutation function by STL.

+`next_permutation(_BidirectionalIterator __first, _BidirectionalIterator __last, _Compare __comp)`
+`prev_permutation(_BidirectionalIterator __first, _BidirectionalIterator __last, _Compare __comp)`

 There are no needed to permutate both positive degree and negative degree nodes.
 One kind is enough.

+The final goal is to find the combination with the least weight.

+Say, we add a edge to node a and node c, and the weight of edge is the least weight path of a and c.

+We compare the edge added from pair 1 and pair 2, and choose a pair with least additional weight edge.

+To find the least weight path, we have to compare every path.

+I use **BFS** to do the job.

+### Insert additional paths

+Replaced the edge of the node pair with existed edge.

+With the example, supposed that pair 1 has the least additional weight.

+We add two additional edge which are a to c and b to d.

+The additional edges are actually represent a path with the least weight between a to c and b to d.

+In the step, we add those edges that construct the path to the original graph.

+### Specifying the Euler Tour

+After the above steps are done, the original graph turns into a Eulerian graph.

+An Eulerian graph means that every node in the graph has degree 0, and exist an Euler Tour.

+**Hierholzer** algorithm is applied here.